Looking for a way to turn a computer on and off remotely to perform critical or time-sensitive tasks?

 Anydesk

-Anydesk is more than a Wake on Lan, it's a tool that allows you to remotely access another device to turn it on, off, share screens.
+Anydesk is more than a Wake on Lan, it is a tool that allows you to remotely access another device to turn it on, off, share screens.

-AnyDesk is compatible with many operating systems, so you can switch from Mac to Windows in a snap.
-Perfect for file sharing without going through the cloud.
+AnyDesk is compatible with many operating systems, allowing you to switch from Mac to Windows in the blink of an eye.
+Perfect for sharing files without going to the cloud.

 And all in a secure version, with encryption keys.
 Professional versions are paid, but you have access to a free license for personal use.